The Chimney Sweep Online Fireplace, Woodstove, Gas Stove and Barbecue Shop

 Which brings up another advantage to burning outside combustion air; an increase in heating efficiency.
 While the fire is consuming room air in

-Winter months, the replacement air being drawn in through cracks around doors, windows, etc. is COLD.
-If outside combustion air is provided for
+Winter months, the replacement air being drawn in through cracks around doors, windows, etc. is COLD,

 I just read your Q&A ... another positive aspect of supplying make up air directly would seem to be keeping humidity up in the house.
 Any cold